-In the ordinary course of business, we are involved in various legal proceedings and other matters such as intellectual property disputes, contractual disputes, governmental investigations and class action suits which are complex in nature and have outcomes that are difficult to predict.
-Certain of these proceedings are discussed in Part IV-Note 18, Contingencies and commitments, to the Consolidated Financial Statements.
+In the ordinary course of business, we are involved in various legal proceedings, government investigations and other matters such as intellectual property disputes, contractual disputes and class action suits which are complex in nature and have outcomes that are difficult to predict.
+We describe our legal proceedings and other matters that are significant or that we believe could become significant in Part IV-Note 20, Contingencies and commitments, to the Consolidated Financial Statements.
 We record accruals for loss contingencies to the extent that we conclude that it is probable that a liability has been incurred and the amount of the related loss can be reasonably estimated.
-We consider all relevant factors when making assessments regarding these contingencies.
+We evaluate, on a quarterly basis, developments in legal proceedings and other matters that could cause an increase or decrease in the amount of the liability that has been accrued previously.